pieths/windbg-extensions/docs/commands.md

   - `".:line"` - Set breakpoint at specified line number in the current source file
 - `newModuleName` - The module to set breakpoints in:
   - `null` - Uses default if creating new, or original if from history
-  - `"."` - Uses the original module name from history
+  - `"."` - Uses the original module name from history.
+This is useful when updating tags.
+  - `"moduleName"` - Sets as default module name for breakpoints without one
-  - Any other string: Updates the module name
+  - `"+moduleName"` - Replaces all module names with the specified module
 - `newTag` - A descriptive tag for these breakpoints:
   - `null` - Uses original tag if from history
   - `"-"` - Uses empty string (clears the tag)